 Table 16: Physical Weaponry Powers

 Once a character's powers have been determined, one must indicate how potent they will be.
 Do this by rolling once on table B for half of one's ascendant powers, and table D for the other half.
 As is the case with primary ability scores, campaigns with access to hyperexhaustive and hyperkinetic ranks may instead roll on tables C and E, respectively.
 With this done, the player may gamble on the ranks so indicated.

-Players may do this once if their character has three or less transnormalities, twice if he or she has from four to six super powers, or thrice if the character has seven ascendant abilities.
+Players may do this once if their character has three or less transnormalities, twice if he or she has from four to six super-powers, or thrice if the character has seven ascendant abilities.

 Character / Power Limitations

 Players are often unhappy with the ranks they've rolled up for their character.
 Even after adjusting various ranks with gambling attempts, they're just not satisfied with what they've come up with.
-This isn't necessarily a bad thing, as sometimes one has a specific vision in mind for their character; this is where limitations come in.
-A player may subject their character to limitations in order to make them more powerful.
+That isn't necessarily a bad thing, as sometimes one has a specific vision in mind for their character; this is where limitations come in.
+A player may subject their character to limitations to make them more powerful.

 Limitations come in two distinct flavors: power limitations and character limitations.
 A power limitation is just that, an altering of how said power works to the detriment of the player, as compared to others who can use this ability.
 A power so limited may not affect certain objects or beings, can only be used during certain specific time periods, or may otherwise function in a manner others may find unusual or restrictive.

 Character limitations, however, change the nature of every power a person uses, not just one.
 A character limitation may simply be a power limitation that 'works' on every single power, an alteration to the basic working of powers in general, or even some other constraint that seriously hampers how a character operates (such as an inability to move without the aid of powers).